- As low as $232/Night

 - Condo

 Appreciate your stay in our 12 th floor condo .
-Have a morning coffee or evening glass of wine with the spectacular ocean view from the private balcony .
-Steps to the beach or use the striking pools and lazy river .
+Have a morning coffee or evening glass of wine with the striking ocean view from the private balcony .
+Steps to the beach or use the extraordinary pools and lazy river .
 There is also three hot tubs one site .
 Indoor and outdoor pools

 Cozy bedroom and a entirely supplied kitchen